Lecture 32 Models with Autoregressive Errors

 • Under this model, \(\mbox{Corr}(\varepsilon_t, \varepsilon_{t-1}) = \phi\).

-• More generally, \(\mbox{Corr}(\varepsilon_t, \varepsilon_{t-k}) = \phi^k\)
+• Consequently, more generally, \(\mbox{Corr}(\varepsilon_t, \varepsilon_{t-k}) = \phi^k\)

-35.4 ACF Plots for AR1 Processes
+32.4 ACF Plots for AR1 Processes

-To illustrate an ACF plot for a function demonstrating autocorrelation, we create two new variables from white noise
+To illustrate an ACF plot for a function demonstrating autocorrelation, we create two variables from white noise

 Z1 = rnorm(1000)